Galvanism, Thom Galvani To Ohm

 Luigi Galvani, born at Bologna in 1737, occupied from 1775 onwards a chair of Anatomy in his native city.

-For many years before the event which made him famons he had been studying the susceptibility of the nerves to irritation; and, having been formerly a pupil of Beccaria, he was also interested in electrical experiments.
+He had been studying the susceptibility of the nerves to irritation.
+He was formerly a pupil of Beccaria, and so he was also interested in electrical experiments.

 One day in the latter part of the year 1780 he had, as he tells us,[2] “dissected and prepared a frog, and laid it on a table, on which, at some distance from the frog, was an electric machine.
 It happened by chance that one of my assistants touched the inner crural nerve of the frog with the point of a scalpel; whereupon at once the muscles of the limbs were violently convulsed.